nrawe/wabi-orm/docs/connect.md

 // Use the returned function to execute queries with bound parameters.
 $result = $execute($query, $params);

+// The result will be an instance of WabiORM\ConnectResultInterface, which
+// allows access to both the connection and statement. echo $result->statement()->errorCode();

 // You can set this executor function globally, for convenience. use function WabiORM\{global_read, global_write};